Market Driven Irrigation Horticulture (MDIH) Land and Gender Activity

 Key Services Provided

-The L&G Activity works at two levels to support the MDIH Project.
-First, it supports the institutional reforms and gender-related aspects of the MDIH project to ensure that strong legal and policy frameworks are in place to facilitate the growth of irrigation throughout the country in an equitable and sustainable way.
-Within this framework, the L&G Activity will also provide inputs to the Rural Land Registration System (RLRS) at the national, regional and local levels so that rural land market participants, including land allottees of irrigable land under schemes, can obtain registered land leases in an efficient, fair and cost-effective manner, and that these processes are fully reflective of gender equity under the law, including new gender reforms.
+The L&G Activity worked at two levels to support the MDIH Project.
+First, it supported the institutional reforms and gender-related aspects of the MDIH project to ensure that strong legal and policy frameworks are in place to facilitate the growth of irrigation throughout the country in an equitable and sustainable way.
+Within this framework, the L&G Activity provided inputs to the Rural Land Registration System (RLRS) at the national, regional and local levels so that rural land market participants, including land allottees of irrigable land under schemes, could vobtain registered land leases in an efficient, fair and cost-effective manner, and that these processes were fully reflective of gender equity under the law, including new gender reforms.

-Second, the L&G Activity supports action within the scheme once the condition precedent has been met for that scheme (i.e. the identification of an anchor farmer).
-Specific actions include technical assistance and support to Community Councils in identifying landholders, confirm land rights, conduct land use planning, support landholders to decide how they want to use irrigated land parcels and issue registered leases for each irrigated parcel in the names of the landholders.
-Much of this work at the Scheme level will need to be coordinated with two other MDIH Consultancies – the Resettlement and Livelihood Services (RLS Consultancy) and the Transaction Advisor.
-The Transaction Advisor will support the formation of legal agreements for use of land and agricultural production between smallholder farmers, land holders and commercial investors whilst the RLS Consultancy will support any resettlement and compensation requirements for those that opt-out of participation in the irrigation scheme.
+Second, the L&G Activity supported action within the scheme once the condition precedent has been met for that scheme (i.e. the identification of an anchor farmer).
+Specific actions included technical assistance and support to Community Councils in identifying landholders within the irrigation perimeter, confirmation of rights to land through development of a land survey, design of land use planning, design of a gender-sensitive programme to support landholders to decide how they want to use irrigated land parcels .
+Much of this work at the Scheme level was undertaken to be coordinated with two other MDIH Consultancies – the Resettlement and Livelihood Services (RLS Consultancy) and the Transaction Advisor.
+The Transaction Advisor supported the formation of legal agreements for use of land and agricultural production between smallholder farmers, land holders and commercial investors whilst the RLS Consultancy supported resettlement and compensation requirements for those that opt-out of participation in the irrigation scheme.

 Prev Project Next Project